SvetlanaShine/lc_exercise/README.md

 This repository just records my leetcode practice codes.

-By the way, the sequence of doing these from Carl's recommondation.
+By the way, the sequence of doing these is from Carl's code catalog recommondation.